Algeria - No Dust in Sand Land

 Easy Food

-When it comes to food, Algier is easy too!
-There are those chicken booths every 20 meters and they serve a delicious big portion of BBQ chicken with pasta for a two euro coin!
-This is fast food in Algiers and in addition to the modern Metro, also with the term of Fast food, many European cities can take a look on Algiers fast food on how to do it properly, with big portions and freshly baked bread, pasta and chicken.
+When it comes to food, Algier is convenient too!
+There are those chicken booths every 20 meters, and they serve a delicious big portion of BBQ chicken with pasta for a two-euro coin!
+This is fast food in Algiers, and in addition to the modern Metro, many European cities could learn from Algiers on how to do fast food properly, with real portions and freshly baked bread, pasta, and chicken.

 The Ketchaoua Mosque.